JosesChan/parcelDeliveryDatabase/README.md

 Values you can use to test: 2021-01-07, 14:30:00, 1

 #4.2.
-Number of parcels delivered by any specific driver during a day’s work.
+Number of parcels delivered by any specific driver during a dayâ€™s work.

 To get the following information, the following tables were connected using the JOIN command: the tables with shift information, "drivers" table and the general "delivery_information_junction".
 Then using the WHERE command, it looks for the corresponding input information(date and driver id) to get the relevant rows.